PathFinder: A unified approach for handling paths in graph query languages: TRAIL, SIMPLE, and ACYCLIC

+\textbf{Enumeration and Runtime.} The enumeration procedure in this case is identical as in Section~\ref{ss:shortestk}, but now more items might be present in \textit{Solutions}$[n]$.
+Output-linear delay is guaranteed by this method of enumeration and no tracking of the number of returned solutions is needed due to the fact that each solution within the group needs to be returned.
+Regarding the pre-processing phase, a bound of $O(k\cdot |\cA|\cdot |G|)$ is achieved as when comparing a single shortest to all shortest path runtime.
+Namely, for each group here we run the all-shortest algorithm for every path length in the group.
+As in that case, many more solutions are potentially recorded compared to the case of shortest $k$ paths.

-\section{TRAIL, SIMPLE and ACYCLIC}
+\section{TRAIL, SIMPLE, and ACYCLIC}

-In this section we devise algorithms for finding trails, simple paths, or acyclic paths.
-It is well established in the research literature that even checking whether there is a single path between two nodes that conforms to a regular expression and is a simple path is NP-complete~\cite{Baeza13,CruzMW87}.
-It is not difficult to see that an equivalent result holds for trails and acyclic paths.
-Therefore, we know that, in essence, the ``best'' known algorithm for finding such paths is a brute-force enumeration of all possible candidate paths in the product graph.
+We now devise algorithms for finding trails, simple paths, or acyclic paths.
+It is well known that even checking whether there is a single path between two nodes that conforms to a regular expression and is a simple path, trail, or acyclic path is NP-complete~\cite{Baeza13,CruzMW87,MartensNT-stacs20,BaganBG20,MendelzonW89}, even for undirected graphs~\cite{MartensP22}, so we do not know any worst-case polynomial time algorithms.
+These hardness results already hold for fixed regular expressions, such as $(aa)^*$ or $a^*ba^*$~\cite{MartensNT-stacs20,BaganBG20,MendelzonW89}.
+On the other hand, regular expressions for which these problems are NP-hard are rare in practice~\cite{BonifatiMT-www19,MartensT-icdt18,MartensT-sigmodrecord19,HammererM25} and, moreover, regular expressions for which these problems are tractable can be evaluated by cleverly enumerating paths in the product graph~\cite{MartensT-icdt18,MartensT-tods19}.
 Our algorithms will follow this intuition and prune the search space whenever possible.
-Of course, in the worst case all such algorithms will be exponential; however, as we later show, on real-world graphs, the number of paths will not be so big, and the pruning technique will ensure that all dead-ends are discarded.
+In the worst case, all such algorithms will be exponential but we will show that, on real-world graphs, the number of paths is manageable.
+(That said, queries that ask to return a potentially large number of paths are at the responsibility of the user.
+If the user wants to see a large output, the system should do its best to give it to them.)
+Our pruning technique technique will ensure that all dead ends are discarded and we keep the computational overhead under control.
 We begin by showing how to find \emph{all} trails and simple/acyclic paths.

-\subsection{Returning all paths}
+\subsection{Returning All Paths}